Blog Series: Why Do Catholics Do That? Make the Sign of the Cross

 Our future depends on it.
 Our peace depends on it.

 My response to my son was simple: don’t get overwhelmed by the fighting and name-calling that you see online.
-It’s nothing new.
-Instead, study your faith, study history, and come to us with your questions.
+Instead, pray and study your faith; stay curious and ask questions; and listen more than you speak.

 But above all else, love your neighbor and always seek the truth.